-7. On 12 February 2018 the complainant filed an application for execution of Judgment 3928, because, as of that date, none of the orders made in that judgment had been executed.
-On 14 June 2018, the complainant received an amount equivalent to three years' salary and indemnities, plus 5 per cent interest, as well as the amounts awarded for moral damages and legal costs as ordered by the Tribunal in Judgment 3928.
-As the UPU has not reinstated him and paid his pension fund contributions for that period, he maintains the present application for execution.
-He asks the Tribunal to order the UPU to immediately execute and implement the remainder of the redress already granted by the Tribunal.
-In the event that the UPU fails to do so within 10 days of the date of the issuance of the requested order, he asks that the UPU be fined the sum of 10,000 Swiss francs per month for the duration of the delay in executing the judgment.
-He also requests awards of moral and exemplary damages in the amount of 100,000 Swiss francs each to compensate for the injury to his health, honour, dignity, and reputation caused by the illegal conduct of the UPU in retaliation for the exercise of his right of appeal.
-He claims interest at 8 per cent per annum on all sums due from the date of delivery in public of Judgment 3928 to the date of final payment.

-8. As the two applications concern the same judgment, the Tribunal finds it convenient to join them in order to render one judgment.
-The Tribunal finds the written submissions to be sufficient to reach a reasoned decision and therefore denies the complainant's request for oral hearings.

-9. According to the Tribunal's case law, ordinarily an application for interpretation can only concern the decision in a judgment and not the grounds therefor (see, for example, Judgment 3984, consideration 10, and the case law cited therein).
-The application for interpretation is, on the face of the record, irreceivable as it does not put in issue the terms of the orders made in the decision in Judgment 3928.

-10. Regarding the application for review, it is well settled that the Tribunal's judgments are final and carry the authority of res judicata.
+- On 8 March 2018, the complainant filed an application for execution of Judgment 3930, because as of that date, none of the orders made in that judgment had been executed.
+On 28 May 2018, the complainant received an amount equivalent to 30 months of salary, post adjustment, allowances and UPU contributions to the Provident Scheme, as well as the amounts awarded for moral damages and legal costs as ordered by the Tribunal in Judgment 3930.
+She maintains the present application for execution because of the late payment of the amounts due, for which she says she is entitled to interest, and claims further moral damages and legal costs.
+Specifically, she claims moral damages in the amount of 100,000 Swiss francs for having to bring an application for execution, and exemplary damages in the same amount to compensate for the injury to her health, honour, dignity, and reputation caused by the illegal conduct of the UPU in retaliation for the exercise of her right of appeal.
+She also claims costs in the amount of 10,000 Swiss francs, and interest at the rate of 5 per cent per annum on the sums that were paid to her belatedly pursuant to Judgment 3930, for the period commencing 30 days after the public delivery of that judgment and ending on the date of payment (28 May 2018). - 8.
+As the two applications concern the same judgment, the Tribunal finds it convenient to join them in order to render one judgment.
+The Tribunal finds the written submissions to be sufficient to reach a reasoned decision and therefore denies the complainant's request for oral hearings. - 9.
+According to the Tribunal's case law, ordinarily an application for interpretation can only concern the decision in a judgment and not the grounds therefor (see, for example, Judgment 3984, consideration 10, and the case law cited therein).
+The application for interpretation is, on the face of the record, irreceivable as it does not put in issue the terms of the orders made in the decision in Judgment 3930. - 10.
+Regarding the application for review, it is well settled that the Tribunal's judgments are final and carry the authority of res judicata.
 They may be reviewed only in exceptional circumstances and on strictly limited grounds.
 The only admissible grounds therefor are failure to take account of material facts, a material error (in other words, a mistaken finding of fact involving no exercise of judgement, which thus differs from misinterpretation of the facts), an omission to rule on a claim, or the discovery of new facts on which the complainant was unable to rely in the original proceedings.
 Moreover, these pleas must be likely to have a bearing on the outcome of the case.
 On the other hand, pleas of a mistake of law, failure to admit evidence, misinterpretation of the facts or omission to rule on a plea afford no grounds for review (see, for example, Judgments 3001, consideration 2, 3452, consideration 2, 3473, consideration 3, 3634, consideration 4, 3719, consideration 4, and 3897, consideration 3).